sumonkyaw/DataXLabs_DATA_ANALYST_INTERNSHIP/Task_7/README.md

 ## 🚀 Execution Steps

-  1. Connect to / create sales_data.db.
+1. **Database Setup:** Connect to or initialize the `sales_data.db` SQLite database file.
-  2. Populate the database table sales from Sales.csv.
+2. **Data Ingestion:** Load transactional records from `Sales.csv` and populate the `sales` table.
-  3. Run the aggregation query to calculate total quantity sold and overall revenue.
+3. **Analytics Execution:** Execute the SQL aggregation query to calculate total unit volume sold and total revenue per product line.
-  4. Output summary tables directly in the terminal.
+4. **Console Output:** Print the calculated sales summary DataFrame directly to the terminal.
-  5. Generate and save sales_chart.png in the directory.
+5. **Visualization:** Plot and save the total revenue bar chart as `sales_chart.png`

 ---